Swimming at the 2012 Summer Olympics – Women's 100 metre freestyle

 The women's 100 metre freestyle event at the 2012 Summer Olympics took place on 1–2 August 2012 at the London Aquatics Centre in London, United Kingdom.

 Dutch swimmer Ranomi Kromowidjojo swam to a new Olympic record to become the country's third gold medalist in the event, along with Rie Mastenbroek in 1936 and Inge de Bruijn in 2000.
-In fourth place at the halfway turn, she pulled ahead of a tightly-packed field to touch the wall first and improve her own record in 53.00.
+In fourth place at the halfway turn, she pulled ahead of a tightly packed field to touch the wall first and improve her own record in 53.00.
 Belarus' Aliaksandra Herasimenia was in the lead on the first length under a world-record pace, but faded down the stretch to win the silver medal in 53.38.
 China's Tang Yi swam a fast final lap for the bronze medal in 53.44.

 Australia's Melanie Schlanger finished fourth in 53.47, while American teenage sensation Missy Franklin finished in fifth place in 53.64.
-Great Britain's home favorite Francesca Halsall (53.66), Denmark's Jeanette Ottesen (53.75), who shared the title with Herasimenia at the 2011 World Championships, and U.S. swimmer Jessica Hardy (54.02) finished in sixth thru eighth place.
+Great Britain's home favorite Francesca Halsall (53.66), Denmark's Jeanette Ottesen (53.75), who shared the title with Herasimenia at the 2011 World Championships, and U.S. swimmer Jessica Hardy (54.02) finished in sixth through eighth place.

 Before the breakthrough finale, Kromowidjojo swam a top-seeded time of 53.05 to slice 0.07 seconds off the previous Olympic record set by Germany's defending champion Britta Steffen, who later missed the final roster with a twelfth-place finish (54.18) in the semifinals.

 Only 48 of the 50 swimmers registered in the event competed.
 Sweden's five-time Olympian Therese Alshammar suffered a pinched nerve in her neck, and skipped most of her events.
-Australia's Cate Campbell scratched her first individual race because of a glandular fever.
+Australia's Cate Campbell scratched her first individual race because of a glandular fever, leaving Mel Schlanger as Australia's only swimmer in the heats, who advanced to the final, finishing fourth.